rwieruch/blog_robinwieruch_content/blog/react-folder-structure/index.md

 Organizing large React applications into folders and files is a topic that often sparks strong opinions.
 I found it challenging to write about this, as there isn't a definitive "correct" approach.
 However, I frequently get asked how I structure my React projects, from small to large, and I'm happy to share my approach.

-After implementing React applications for several years now, I want to give you a breakdown on how I approach this matter for my personal projects, for my [freelance projects](/freelance-react-developer/), and for my React workshops.
+After implementing React applications for several years now, I want to give you a breakdown on how I approach this matter for my personal projects, for my freelance projects, for my React courses, and for my React SaaSs.
 It only takes 5 steps, and you decide what makes sense to you and how far you want to push it.
 So let's get started.

 # Single React file